-On this previous Sunday (4 September 2016) Pope Francis declared Mother Theresa to be a saint.
-This is one of the peculiar Roman Catholic Church traditions which simply do not match the Scriptures.
+On this previous Sunday (4 September 2016) Pope Francis declared Mother Teresa to be a saint.
+This is one of the peculiar Roman Catholic church traditions which simply do not match the Scriptures.

 According to a Catholic website the definitions of a saint may embrace the following: